Why Active Listening Skills are Important at Work

-No matter if you are applying to your first job right now or already have had a few work experiences, there is one skill that you need to set you apart: Active Listening.
-While we are constantly taking in information - through text on our phone, through headphones, people talking around us - active listening is so much more than just hearing.
+In every work context, whether you are starting your first job or you've already had multiple jobs, there is one skill that you need to set you apart: active listening.
+This skill not only will set you apart at your first job, but it will also help you as you work to go down your preferred career path.
+We are constantly taking in information - through text on our phones, through headphones, and people talking around us - so it can seem like we are always listening to something.
+However, active listening is so much more than just hearing.

 Ask Open-Ended Questions

+A key way to become a better listener is to ask great questions.
 When someone shares something with you, follow up with a question that can’t be answered with a simple yes or no. This shows you are really listening and care about their perspective.
 For example, “Wow, thanks for sharing about your experience when you started at this job.
-What kinds of things do you wish you knew when you started?”
+What kinds of things do you wish you knew when you started?"
+Asking open-ended questions shows the person you're talking to - whether it is your manager or a customer - that you care about them and are truly interested in making sure you understand what they need and how you can help.
+This skill helps you on the job and it is also an important interview technique.
+By asking questions at work or in interviews, you'll gain a deeper understanding of what you like and dislike about any particular job on your path to a fulfilling career.